It's surprising how much a musical selection can affect mourning.

 “Those are songs you wouldn’t think of asking us to play,” Joyce notes, “but listening to those words at the funeral, they’re very powerful.”
 He’s identified some songs that are particularly effective at encouraging mourning.
 One of them is “Going Home” by Mary Fahl — not a widely-known song, but one that he sees people responding to, even as they hear it for the first time while they grieve.

 Part of that is the song’s lyrics: “Surely sorrows shall find their end/And all our troubles will be gone/And I’ll know what I've lost, and all that I’ve won/When the road finally takes me home.”
-But there’s more to the power of music than the words.
+But there’s more to the power of music than the words we sing or listen to.
 Chord changes, crescendos, quiet moments and epic sweeps all come together to loosen the tight hold we normally have on our emotions and allow the tears to flow.

 Renee Wilson, a professional harpist who’s provided music for funerals for the past 25 years, finds that the mood in a room can shift quickly as she plays.
 When she reaches the perfect musical selection, she says, "The conversation in the room gets easier.
 People relax a little bit.”
+Interestingly, she says, the wrong piece can have the opposite effect, causing mourners to subtly tense up, and she’ll move on to something else.
 The mourners themselves, she says, usually don’t consciously register the shift — but the music she plays has the power to affect the way they feel, and she strives to use that power for good, to help them express their grief.

 There’s no one kind of music that can accomplish this crucial component of a funeral — encouraging us to mourn.
 Music at funerals runs the gamut from hymns to classical music to traditional tunes to rock songs.
 Some funerals feature live musicians; others rely on recorded music.
 Some sing hymns together, while others are more comfortable listening to music.
 But in whatever form we experience music at funerals, we’re tapping into something primal, something that predates civilization itself, to soothe our sorrow.